-Pop Wuj received some medicine donations, but the demand for zinc, iron, probiotics, acetaminophen, metronidazole, and cough syrup is very high.
-In addition to the common illnesses in Guatemala, there has also been an increase in illnesses that are harder to diagnose and treat.
-In 2016 Pop Wuj spent additional funds on expensive specialist consults and treatments.
+The babies and toddlers are particularly vulnerable to digestive and respiratory illnesses.
+They are especially vulnerable due to conditions of extreme poverty and their precarious living conditions.
+In addition to the common illnesses in Guatemala, Pop Wuj has also seen an increase in illnesses that are harder to diagnose and treat.
+Pop Wuj continues to need additional funds for specialist consults and treatments.

-The funds provided by Foundation Todos Juntos will support medical care and health education.
+Donations -- Donations will support medical care and health education in the Nutrition Program.
 Profits from the Pop Wuj Spanish Language School and a grant from Timmy Global Health also fund the Pop Wuj Nutrition Program.